asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: Numerical examples

 We now present a set of numerical examples of increasing complexity in order to demonstrate two points, firstly that asQ is a correct and efficient implementation of the ParaDiag method, and secondly that the ParaDiag method is capable of delivering speedups on relevant linear and nonlinear test cases from the literature.

-The correctness of asQ will be demonstrated by verifying the convergence rate (\ref{eq:linear-convergence-bound}) from Section \ref{sec:methods:linear}, and the efficiency of the implementation will be demonstrated by comparing actual wallclock speedups to the performance model of Section \ref{sec:methods:performance-model}.
+The correctness of asQ will be demonstrated by verifying the convergence rate (\ref{eq:linear-convergence-bound}) from Sect. \ref{sec:methods:linear}, and the efficiency of the implementation will be demonstrated by comparing actual wallclock speedups to the performance model of Sect. \ref{sec:methods:performance-model}.

-In the current manuscript we are interested only in speedup over the equivalent serial-in-time method, i.e.~can ParaDiag accelerate the calculation of the solution to the implicit-\(\theta\) method.
+In the current manuscript we are interested only in speedup over the equivalent serial-in-time method, i.e.~ can ParaDiag accelerate the calculation of the solution to the implicit-\(\theta\) method.
 We are not considering here the question of whether ParaDiag can beat the best of some set of serial-in-time methods (e.g.~on error vs wallclock time).
 This question is the topic of a later publication.

 In the performance model (\ref{eq:speedup}) it is assumed that once spatial parallelism is saturated, the number of processors is proportional to the number of timesteps.
 We have not found a situation in which there is a speedup advantage to having more timesteps than processors by having multiple timesteps per time slice.
 Therefore in all examples we keep the DoFs/processor constant when varying \(N_{t}\) or \(N_{x}\) which, when combined with the framing of weak and strong scaling in terms of resolution and wallclock time, leads to the following interpretations of strong and weak scaling.
 For strong scaling in time, the spatial (\(\Delta x\)) and temporal (\(\Delta t\)) resolution is fixed, and we attempt to decrease the wallclock time per timestep by increasing \(N_{t}\).
 Although the number of DoFs being computed at any one time is increasing with DoFs/processor fixed (as it would be for traditional weak scaling in space), we call this strong scaling because the resolution is fixed.
 For weak scaling in time and space, the spatial and temporal resolutions are refined simultaneously, and we attempt to keep the wallclock time fixed by increasing \(N_{t}\) proportionally to keep \(T=N_{t}\Delta t\) constant.
 Note that for the nonlinear test cases we split the full timeseries of \(N_{T}\) timesteps into \(N_{w}\) windows of \(N_{t}\) timesteps each, where \(N_{w}N_{t}=N_{T}\), and solve the all-at-once system for each window sequentially.
 In these cases \(N_{t}\) always refers to the number of timesteps in the window, not the total number of timesteps in the timeseries.